 This was and will be, for a long time I am sure, the most beautiful, personal and just plain nice treatment I have been offered anywhere.

-As Alex and I were relaxing listening to some music and reading at one of the pool cabanas, we spotted the spa ladies bringing down two massage tables to the beach and then proceed to lay out a flower path and candles on the beach.
+As Alex and I were relaxing listening to some music and reading at one of the pool cabanas, we spotted the spa ladies bringing down two massage tables and then proceed to lay out a flower path and candles on the gorgeous Indonesian beach.
 As the sun came down, and they worked on the nice messages laid on the beds, we watched them laugh and truly enjoy what they were doing, taking selfies on the beach and having a good time while preparing our evening treat.

 The Massage under the Stars is scheduled for when the sun has fully come down and the stars are out, at around 7pm.
 As we were still lounging, they came to get us.
 The flowers were arranged in hearts and the candles had been lit.
 The area was simply stunning.
 We felt bad to even walk on it.
 The massage beds had a message “Enjoy your massage” made with black volcanic pebbles and more flower petals.
 It was stunning.

 But it was not just the preparation that made us feel special but also the setting.
 As soon as we laid down on our beds, facing up, the sheet of stars appeared in front of our eyes.
 It was impossible to close them off for all we wanted to do was stare at the millions of small sparkling lights shinning above us.